ReatoFabio/The-Bollinger-Band-/README.md

 ---

 ## Conclusion
 We wanted to analyze the efficiency of the Bollinger Bands by testing them with different kind of assets.
 Our initial belief was that Bollinger Bands would have proved to be not effective with highly volatile assets - for example cryptocurrencies.
+We discovered that yes, when the bands are wider, it means that a market is more volatile (crypto assets); while narrower bands mean that a market is more stable.

+*Pros:*
+- Easier to comprehend.
+- Bollinger bands may be a good indicator of market volatility
+- The bands can also help with identifying new trends and the end of trends

+*Cons:*
+- Traders might not receive signals until the price movement is already underway.
+- Need to be used in conjunction with other forms of technical analysis
+- Not reliable in certain market conditions
+- They weight older price data the same as the most recent

 ---
 ## Presenters